linkerd/website/linkerd.io/content/2.12/tasks/upgrade.md

 ### Breaking changes in core Helm charts

-The `linkerd2` chart has been replaced by two charts: `linkerd-base` and `linkerd-control-plane`.
+The `linkerd2` chart has been replaced by two charts: `linkerd-crds` and `linkerd-control-plane`.
 Please check the updated [Helm instructions](../install-helm/) for details.
 Also note that support for Helm v2 has been dropped.